 It’s only recently I’ve started hearing this word in relation to Early Learning and Childcare.
-I subscribe to Alice Sharp’s CID approach on facebook (it’s quite useful for nuggets and photos for inspiration), Alice uses this word quite a lot and has even spawned a series of training courses through Experiential Play (Alice’s company).
+I subscribe to Alice Sharp’s “Adventures with Alice” on facebook (it’s quite useful for nuggets and photos for inspiration), Alice uses this word quite a lot and has even spawned a series of training courses through Experiential Play (Alice’s company).

 I thought I’d dig a bit deeper about provocations and apparently it’s been around for quite a number of years but has had a resurgence of late.
 Put quite simply it’s a way of provoking a learning opportunity from the child; this way you get a true indication of what the child’s interests are and what you can do to aid their learning.